lelechen63/speech_detect/README.md

 # installation
 The code is test under python2.7.
 You need to install annoconda to install packages. run 　bash install.sh to install packages.
+# run
+Just run python detect.py -i path_to_video to get your result.

 # Liscense
 Please send me email to ask permission to use the code.